Sin-tel/tokisona/reference.md

 # tokisona reference
-programming language for Toki Pona
+tokisona is a programming language for toki pona.

 ## intro
+_this guide is in english for now, ideally this would also be in toki pona_

-programs are written in (mostly) correct toki pona sentences.
+programs are written in (mostly) correct toki pona sentences. `.tps` is used as the file extension for tokisona programs.
- * lowercase words should be from the word list
+* lowercase words should be from the word list.
- * capitalised words can be any name that is phonologically correct
+* capitalised words can be any name that is phonologically correct.
- * the only place where you are allowed to break these rules is in comments sentences end with `.` or `!`. (stylistically, prefer to use `!` after imperatives or interjections.) questions (ie that return some output) end with `?`. some special sentences end with `:` commas are ignored whitespace (tabs etc) is ignored.
+* the only place where you are allowed to break these rules is in comments and strings literals.
+* sentences end with `.` or `!`. (stylistically, prefer to use `!` after imperatives or interjections.)
+* questions (ie that return some output) end with `?`. some special sentences end with `:`
+* commas are ignored. add them if you like. whitespace (tabs etc) is ignored.
 `ale` and `ali` are synonymous.
 newlines: only allowed (but not required) after a sentence.